Asymptotics of the graph Laplace operator near an isolated singularity: Introduction

-where $d(.,.)$ is the given metric $d(.,.)$ on $M$, and $d\in \mathbb{N}$ is the Hausdorff dimension of the underlying metric space $(M,d).$ The corresponding deterministic—or continuous—operator is obtained by taking the expectation with respect to $P_X$, and denoting by $p$ the density of $X$ with respect to $\mu:$
+where $d(.,.)$ is the given metric $d(.,.)$ on $M$, and $d\in \mathbb{N}$ is the Hausdorff dimension of the underlying metric space $(M,d).$ The corresponding deterministic—or continuous- graph Laplacian is obtained by taking the expectation with respect to $P_X$.
+Denoting the density (i.e. Radon-Nikodym derivative) of $P_X$ with respect to $\mu$ by $p$, we write: \begin{definition}[\textbf{continuous graph Laplacian}] \end{definition} By the strong law of large numbers, the random operator $L_{n,t}f(x)$ converges almost surely to $L_tf(x)$ for each fixed $t>0$ and fixed $x\in M,$ as the sample size $n\to\infty$.
+The above is a nonlocal Laplace-type operator with Gaussian kernel.